The Camp Bowen Training and Recreation Centre

 Let’s Build it Together

 There are several ways you can help us make the Camp Bowen Training and Recreation centre a reality.
-Whether you can contribute financially, are a blind or partially sighted person who could take our survey to help gather statistics on the current state of independent living skills training in Canada, or know of another way you can help (contact us), we can begin building the centre today, one step at a time.
+Whether you can contribute financially, have a suggestion on how we can improve on our vision, or know of another way you can help, contact us and we can begin building the centre today, one step at a time.